marcus-at-localhost/docs/en/administration/nginx-server-configuration.md

 sudo service nginx restart
 ```

-### Configuring a Virtual Host on Nginx
+## 2. Configure a Virtual Host on Nginx
 To create this file, open a terminal and run the command:
 ```
-sudo cp /etc/nginx/sites-available/default /etc/nginx/sites-available/atropim.conf
+sudo cp /etc/nginx/sites-available/default /etc/nginx/sites-available/atrocore.conf
 ```
-Open this file (`/etc/nginx/sites-available/atropim.conf`) and modify the code following the format printed below (some settings may be different based on your configuration):
+Open this file (`/etc/nginx/sites-available/atrocore.conf`) and modify the code following the format printed below (some settings may be different based on your configuration):
 ```
 server {
   listen 80;
-  root /var/www/atropim.local; ## Specify your document root server_name apropim.local;  ## Replace apropim.local to your domain name
+  root /var/www/atrocore.local; ## Specify your document root server_name apropim.local;  ## Replace apropim.local to your domain name
   server_tokens off; ## Don't show the nginx version number index index.php index.html;